duthied/Free-Friendika/doc/Plugins.md

 is called after the navigational menu is build in include/nav.php.
 $b is an array containing $nav from nav.php.

+###'template_vars'
+is called before vars are passed to the template engine to render the page.
+The registered function can add,change or remove variables passed to template.
+$b is the array of vars pased to 'replace_macros()' function.

 Complete list of hook callbacks
 ---